 - Amies medium without charcoal: Are ideal for the isolation of Mycoplasma and Ureaplasma

 - Stuarts medium: Commonly used for transporting specimens suspected of having gonococci.
 Also used for transporting Throat, wound and skin swabs that may contain fastidious organisms.

 - Venkatraman Ramakrishnan (VR) medium: Used to transport feces from suspected cholera patients.

 - Sach’s buffered glycerol saline: Used to transport faeces from patients suspected to be suffering from bacillary dysentery.

 - Anaerobic Transport Medium (ATM): is a mineral salt base semi-solid media with reducing agents designed as a holding medium for maintaining the viability of anaerobic bacteria It contains buffered mineral salts in a semi-solid media with sodium thioglycolate and cysteine added to provide a reduced environment.
 Resazurin may also be added as a redox indicator to reveal exposure to oxygen by turning pink.
-It provides an environment, which maintains viability of most microorganisms without significant multiplication and allows for dilution of inhibitors present in clinical material.
+It provides an environment, which maintains the viability of most microorganisms without significant multiplication and allows for dilution of inhibitors present in clinical material.
 Examples include thioglycolate broth